• Skip to primary navigation

 This warm potato salad is best served warm or at room temperature.

-Try it with traditional German mains, like bratwurst or schnitzel, or with any other protein of your choice, like this simply seasoned cast iron chicken or this Christmas roast chicken with orange butter.
-It would also be fantastic with these Air Fryer Ham Steaks!
+Try it with traditional German mains, like bratwurst or schnitzel, pork and sauerkraut, or with any other protein of your choice, like this simply seasoned cast iron chicken or this Christmas roast chicken with orange butter.

 You can serve it with some vegetable sides, like roasted Brussels Sprouts and Asparagus, or some Garlicky Sautéed Cruciferous Crunch.